NeRF--: Neural Radiance Fields Without Known Camera Parameters: Method

 \subsection{Camera Parameters}

-\paragraph{Camera Intrinsics} Assuming a pinhole camera model, the camera intrinsic parameters can be expressed by a matrix:

-where $f_x$ and $f_y$ denote camera focal lengths along the width and the height of the sensor respectively, and $c_x$ and $c_y$ denote principle points in the image plane.

-We assume that the camera principle points are located at sensor centre, \ie $c_x \approx W/2$ and $c_y \approx H/2$, where $H$ and $W$ denote the height and the width of the image, and all input images are taken by the same camera.
-As a result, camera intrinsics estimation reduces to estimating two values, the focal lengths $f_x$ and $f_y$, which can be directly optimised as trainable parameters during training.
+\myparagraph{Camera Intrinsics} can be expressed as a focal length $f$ and principle points $c_x$ and $c_y$ for a pinhole camera model.
+Without losing generality, we consider the centre of sensor as the camera principle points, \ie $c_x \approx W/2$ and $c_y \approx H/2$, where $H$ and $W$ denote the height and the width of the image, and all input images are taken by the same camera.
+Thus, estimating the camera intrinsics only refers to finding the focal length $f$ in this case.

-\paragraph{Camera Extrinsics} The camera extrinsic parameters determine the position and orientation of the camera, expressed as a transformation matrix $\bm{T}_{wc} = [\bm{R}|\bm{t}]$ in SE(3), where $\bm{R} \in \text{SO(3)}$ denotes the camera rotation and $\bm{t} \in \mathbb{R}^3$ denotes the translation.
-Since translation vector $\bm{t}$ is defined in Euclidean space, it can be directly optimised as trainable parameters during training.